dmijatovic/vue-svg-d3/README.md

 ## Lessons learned

-- Lazy loading: I needed to add babel plugin for this
+- Lazy loading: I needed to add babel plugin and extend babelrc.
+- Chart.js: I added ChartJS component to take configuration object with all info.The ChartJS lib is used to created chart on component mounting.
+NOTE: resizing the chart only works when explaning the window.
+When rectracting the window the chart does not resize.
+Futher investigation is required.
+- Highcharts: